chibiboba/JS-120/JS 129/Specifics Study Guide.md

 - The initializer method customizes the state for each object.
   - `init` is a function that initializes values in newly created objects.
 It also returns `this`, which is a reference to the object that called `init`
     - Returns a reference to the calling object, so we are able to method chain after calling `Object.create`, to refer to that new object!!
+  - Similar to the constructor method in classes

 ```js